-In fact, the residual rain droplets on your panels can actually have a positive effect on your energy generation.
-Water is reflective, so those droplets will attract light and boost energy generation when the sun reemerges after a rainstorm.
+In fact, the residual rain droplets on your panels can have a positive effect on energy generation.
+Water is reflective, so those droplets attract light and boost energy generation when the sun reemerges after a rainstorm.

-Rain is also helpful in washing away dirt and debris from your solar panels.
-This keeps them clean for ample sunlight absorption.
+Rain is also helpful in washing away dirt and debris from solar panels.
+This keeps them clean for absorbing ample sunlight.

 Effects of Wind on Solar Panels

-Most solar panels can handle wind speeds of up to 2,400 pascals, which equates to 140 miles per hour (mph).
+Most solar panels can handle wind speeds of up to 2,400 pascals, which equals 140 miles per hour (mph).
 The best manufacturers engineer solar panel systems with local wind patterns in mind.

 The U.S. National Hurricane Center classifies Category 3 hurricanes and above as major hurricanes.
 The more severe a hurricane category is, the less frequently it occurs.

-The typical sustained wind speed for Category 3 hurricanes is between 111 and 129 mph.
-Nevertheless, your solar panel system should have no trouble combatting these strong wind loads and can withstand a hurricane.
+The average sustained wind speed for Category 3 hurricanes is between 111 and 129 mph.
+Nevertheless, your solar panel system should have no trouble combating these strong winds and can withstand a hurricane.

 Effects of Hail on Solar Panels

-Contrary to what most might think, solar panels are resistant to some of the hardest, biggest hail stones.
-The National Renewable Energy Laboratory studied 50,000 solar panel installations between 2009 and 2013 and found that only .1% of all systems reported damage or underperformance of modules each year.
+Contrary to what most people might think, solar panels are resistant to some of the hardest, biggest hailstones.
+The National Renewable Energy Laboratory studied 50,000 solar panel installations between 2009 and 2013 and found that only .1% of all systems reported module damage or underperformance each year.

-This is due to quality manufacturers testing their panels for extreme weather conditions.
-Every manufactured solar panel must undergo testing and have proof of an Underwriters Laboratories (UL) certification, or some sort of variation of it if the manufacturer is outside of the United States.
-The UL certification proves that the solar panel has passed a number of assessments on durability, safety, and quality.
+This is because quality manufacturers test their panels for extreme weather conditions.
+Every manufactured solar panel must undergo testing and have proof of an Underwriters Laboratories (UL) certification or some variation of it if the manufacturer is outside the U.S. The UL certification proves the solar panel has passed multiple assessments for durability, safety and quality.

 Do Solar Panels and Batteries Work During Hurricanes?

-Solar panels can still generate energy in spite of the intense rain and clouds that hurricanes bring.
-Your system’s panels can absorb sunlight and produce electricity as long as sunlight is hitting them either directly or indirectly.
+Solar panels can still generate energy despite the intense rain and clouds that hurricanes bring.
+Your system’s panels can absorb sunlight and produce electricity as long as sunlight hits them directly or indirectly.

-However, hurricanes often cause damage to grid lines, which results in power outages.
-Certain states such as Florida require solar panel owners to connect to the grid.
-In the event of an outage, all solar systems need to halt power generation for the safety of electricians working to restore the grid.
+However, hurricanes often damage grid lines, which results in power outages.
+Certain states (such as Florida) require solar panel owners to connect to the grid.
+If an outage occurs, all solar systems must halt power generation for the safety of electricians working to restore the grid.

 How to Prepare Your Solar Panels for a Hurricane

-You’ll likely hear from your local weather station if a hurricane is on the way.
+You’ll probably hear from your local weather station if a hurricane is on the way.

-Make sure to document the condition of your solar panel system before a hurricane hits in case you have any damage.
-Solar panels are just as much of a financial investment as other valuables.
-Having proof will help your case when pursuing insurance coverage.
+Make sure to document the condition of your solar panel system before a hurricane strikes in case you have any damage.
+Solar panels are just as much of a financial investment as other assets.
+Having proof will help your case when seeking insurance coverage.

-Having both hard and digital photo copies is a wise idea should you need to provide documents for your provider.
-Most solar warranty plans cover your system’s equipment, labor, and repair or maintenance due to damage, loss or theft over a 25-year period.
+Having both hard and digital photocopies is wise if you need to give your provider documents.
+Most solar warranty plans cover your system’s equipment, labor and repair or maintenance due to damage, loss or theft over a 25-year period.

-You should also contact your HOA if you have one sooner rather than later to obtain information on wind, rain, and hail coverage from a tropical storm.
+If you belong to one, you should also contact your homeowners association (HOA) sooner rather than later to obtain information on wind, rain and hail coverage from a tropical storm.

 [Related: Uninstalling and Reinstalling Solar Panels]